kdeldycke/awesome-engineering-team-management/README.md

 ## Cognitive Tools

 - [Mental Models I Find Repeatedly Useful](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d#.qb3gkdmtk) - Huge compiled list of mental models.
 Became the basis of book.
 - [First principles and asking why](https://www.theengineeringmanager.com/growth/first-principles-and-asking-why/) - `Our ability to think in abstractions can weaken our judgement, as those abstractions may no longer be as true as they once were.
-Also a similarly dangerous evolutionary trait is our ability to think in analogy, where we make assumptions based on the comparison of two things that are not actually related.` [Elon Musk expolains it better](https://www.youtube.com/watch?v=NV3sBlRgzTI).
+Also a similarly dangerous evolutionary trait is our ability to think in analogy, where we make assumptions based on the comparison of two things that are not actually related.` [Elon Musk explains it better](https://www.youtube.com/watch?v=NV3sBlRgzTI).
 - [The Art of Powerful Questions - Catalyzing Insight, Innovation, and Action](https://umanitoba.ca/admin/human_resources/change/media/the-art-of-powerful-questions.pdf) - `Leaders believe that they are being paid for fixing problems rather than for fostering breakthrough thinking.`.
 - [Hanlon's_razor](https://en.wikipedia.org/wiki/Hanlon%27s_razor): `Never attribute to malice that which is adequately explained by stupidity.` - My favorite flavor of [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor), critical in defusing paranoia in a highly political setting.
 - [Regression toward the mean](https://en.wikipedia.org/wiki/Regression_toward_the_mean) - Or why after a period of intense euphoria and ambition, things slowly get back to their usual mediocrity.
 - [Locus of control](https://en.wikipedia.org/wiki/Locus_of_control) - A framework on `the degree to which people believe that they have control over the outcome of events in their lives, as opposed to external forces beyond their control.`.
 - [To Get Good, Go After The Metagame](https://commoncog.com/blog/to-get-good-go-after-the-metagame/) - `Every sufficiently interesting game has a metagame above it.
 This is the game about the game.
 It is often called 'the meta'. (…) The meta is what you get after you master boring fundamentals.
 But observing the state of the current meta often reveals what boring fundamentals you need to learn.`.
-- [Coglode: bite-size behavioural research analysis](https://www.coglode.com) - Mostly applied behaviour insights to help you build up strategies and tactics on product, design and planning.
+- [Coglode: bite-size behavioral research analysis](https://www.coglode.com) - Mostly applied behaviour insights to help you build up strategies and tactics on product, design and planning.
 - `People make bad choices if they're mad or scared or stressed.` - [Disney's Frozen](https://i.pinimg.com/originals/b5/17/97/b5179700050b96f91f63e086e053b5ee.jpg).
 - [I coached CEOs, founders, VCs and other executive: These are the biggest takeaways](https://leowid.com/2019-2) - Excerpt: `We're all just big, complicated bags of emotion walking around; Power comes with the ability to receive a No; Learning to manage your focus, not your time.`.
 - [Strong Opinions, Weakly Held — a framework for thinking](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) - `Allow your intuition to guide you to a conclusion, no matter how imperfect — this is the 'strong opinion' part.
 Then – and this is the 'weakly held' part – prove yourself wrong.`.